Shidacea/Launshi/README.md

 Usually, it is the default project loaded into Shidacea in order to bootstrap other projects, but it can technically be used as a standalone project as well, as it is written entirely in mruby.

 If it is used as the default launcher, it is recommended to compile it directly into the Shidacea executable.

+If you want to use Launshi with legacy Shidacea versions, please use the corresponding legacy branch.